Find tips on how to start using ndThread so you can start collaborating across multiple communication methods in a single search.

 - in the direct-message cabinet identified above if the cabinet that stores direct messages is not also a workspace-based cabinet.

-Third, after you create this service account and grant appropriate permissions, authenticate the service account to ndThread, by following these steps.
+Third, after you create this service account and grant appropriate permissions, use the NetDocuments ndThread service account login for the service area where you reside:

 Make sure to login as the service account and not as yourself.
 The best way to do this is to paste the URL into a browser that you never use for NetDocuments or into the Chrome browser in incognito mode, where your existing credentials will not be cached.